Horse64/m64.horse64.org/README.md

 ============================

-The [**Moose64**](https://m64.horse64.org) language is like C but with pretty Horse64 syntax and basic plain OOP.
+The [**Moose64**](https://m64.horse64.org) language is like C but with pretty Horse64 syntax and basic object-oriented programming.
 It's made for maintainable high-performance code.
 Its uses are:

 - Simpler than C++, but still has competent object-oriented programming (OOP),